rehierl/node-tree-outliner/about-basics.md

 Node `A` belongs to the section introduced by the body element (i.e.
 **the body section**).
 The body section is said to contain node `A`.

+* Any node always belongs to some section.

-Node `C` belongs to section `B` because the last section introduced before node `C` is section `B`.
-There is also no indication that section `B` ends before node `C`.
-If that were the case, node `C` would have to belong to the body section.
+Node `C` belongs to section `B`.

+* There is no indication that section `B` ends before node `C`.
+  If that were the case, node `C` would have to belong to a pre-existing section (i.e. the body section).
+* No other new section is introduced before node `C`.
+  If that were the case, node `C` would have to belong to this new section.

 **TODO** -
-Does a heading element and its inner nodes (e.g. `h1` and `B`) belong to the section that the heading element introduces, or to the section to which it is subsequent (i.e. to some previous section)?
+Does a heading element and its inner nodes (e.g. `h1` and `B`) belong to the section that the heading element introduces, or to a section to which it is subsequent (i.e. to some previous section)?

 <!-- ======================================================================= -->